LSEG-API-Samples/Article.WebSocket.Azure.ContainerRegistry/README.md

 ```
 ### Docker Image Testing

-To test our newly created Dockerfile, developers can build a test image on their local machine with the ```docker build``` command.
+To test our newly created Dockerfile, developers can build a test image on their local machine with a ```docker build``` command.

 ```bash
 docker build -t rto_v2_ws_mrn_python .
 ```

-Then verify if the build is succeed with the ```docker images``` command.
+Then verify if the build is succeed with a ```docker images``` command.

 ![figure-2](images/image2_mrn_image_local.png "Docker build local succeed")